emlg/ada/Project/README.md

 We can see that the data is well organized with some index similar to the Pandas dataframe.
 We can see that the variables names are consistent form one file to the other.

 # A list of internal milestones up until project milestone 2
-Add here a sketch of your planning for the next project milestone.

 - Retrieve all the data files from the Swiss Institute of Statistics
 - Correctly import them into Pandas dataframes
 - Check for missing data
 - Visualize data by canton, by university, by domain but keep the x-axis for time
-- Determine if they are correlations
+- Determine if they are correlations (exploratory analysis)
 - Determine if we keep data before the last raise of tuition fee

-# Questions for TAa
+# Questions for TAs
-Add here some questions you have for us, in general or project-specific.

 - How much of our project should be spent on visualization ?
 - Is our subject too general ?